dlang-tour/english/basics/imports-and-modules.md

 # Imports and modules

-To write a simple hello world program in D you need `import`s.
+For a simple hello world program in D, `import`s are needed.
 The `import` statement makes all public functions and types from the given **module** available.

-The standard library, called [Phobos](https://dlang.org/phobos/), is located under the **package** `std` and those modules are referenced through `import std.MODULE`.
+The standard library, called [Phobos](https://dlang.org/phobos/), is located under the **package** `std` and its modules are referenced through `import std.MODULE`.

 The `import` statement can also be used to selectively import certain symbols of a module: